 Part I is rounded off in chapter 3 by an interview of the TransCoding team that offers an overview of the project from the perspective of the cultural scientist Torsten Flüh.
 In his questions, he touches on the (crossover) aesthetics of TransCoding, the challenges of a digital society, social media in the arts and the creative process behind the project.

-FROM LONELY GENIUS TO COMMUNITY PARTICIPATION – WHOSE VOICE MATTERS?
+PART II: FROM LONELY GENIUS TO COMMUNITY PARTICIPATION – WHOSE VOICE MATTERS?

 Part II is concerned with theories and concepts related to participative art and the theoretical framework for our social media and content strategies.